ronnick/java-test/README.md

 # Java learning & practice
-This is my java learning and practice repository.
+:sunny: This is my java learning and practice repository.

 ---

-:suuny: